Urban retreat a way to let practice blend more into your every day life.

 He has received teachings and guidance from great Tibetan Masters of the four schools like His Holiness the Dalai Lama, Sakya Trizin Rinpoche, Sogyal Rinpoche, Dzogchen Ponlop Rinpoche, Chökyi Nyima Rinpoche, Kirti Thenshap Rinpoche, Chogye Trichen Rinpoche, and Choden Rinpoche.
 He has practiced and studied with foremost Western teachers like Peter Fenner, Alan Wallace, Rob Preece, Alex Berzin, Pema Chodron, Robert Thurman, and Ken McLeod.

 He has been the resident teacher of the Center for Visdom og Medfølelse in Copenhagen for many years and currently teaches meditation in Buddhist Centers around Europe.
 Read more about Stephan.

 Camilla Sköld, PhD is a registered physiotherapist with a basic training in cognitive relational psychotherapy who is a certified teacher trainer from Center for Mindfulness, University of Massachusetts Medical School, US and a certified teacher in Mindful Self-Compassion from Center for MSC at UCSD, US.
 Founder of Center for Mindfulness Sweden and initiated the first academic course in Mindfulness-based approaches at the medical university, Karolinska Institutet.
-Regular meditation practice since more then 20 years.
+She has studied and practiced meditation for more than 20 years.
 Read more about Camilla.